topscoder/topscoder/README.md

 All In One Installation
 ---

-Every few months I cleanup my computer(s) by formatting the entire machine and start with a fresh OS install.
+Every few months I [cleanup my computer(s)](https://www.imore.com/how-do-clean-install-macos) by formatting the entire machine and start with a [fresh OS installation](https://www.imore.com/how-do-clean-install-macos).
 In order to install all my fellow apps and tools in a fast and convenient way, I've written a script to do so.

 https://github.com/topscoder/topscoder/blob/main/macos-fresh-installation.sh